In Morocco Nur Energie is developing CSP and PV power plants for industrial heat and power consumption.

 Nur Energie in Morocco

-At a crossroads between Europe, Middle East and Africa, Morocco has quite uniquely engaged formerly into the development of renewable energy in general, and solar energy in particular.
-While Morocco currently imports more than 95% of its energy needs, deeply affecting its trade balance and the State budget, the country benefits from exceptional wind and solar conditions.
+At a crossroads between Europe, Middle East and Africa, morocco has quite uniquely engaged formerly into the development of the renewable energy in general and solar energy in particular.
+While morocco currently imports more than 95% of its energy needs, deeply affecting its trade balance and the state budget, the country benefits from exceptional wind and solar conditions.

 - The Moroccan Solar Plan, which aims at installing 2,000 MW of solar power production assets by 2020.
 The Moroccan Agency for Solar Energy (MASEN), created on purpose in 2009, is coordinating the process.
 The first phase of the plan, a 160 MW parabolic trough CSP plant, has been awarded in 2012 and has started construction, after successful tendering that attracted key international industrial and financial stakeholders, making it a flagship project for the country and the whole MENA region.